KantaponDech/lichess-computing/README.md

-# lichess-computing
+# Lichess-computing Project

 Cloud computing with Google Cloud Platform.

-The data is played chess games in lichess.org platform reference from database.lichess.org
+The data is played chess games in lichess.org platform reference from http://database.lichess.org

+The objective are harvesting insights from the data and comparison the model to find the fittest model for chess games data.